 5. The following states must not be interrupted by any executable command (DESELECT or NOP commands must be applied on each positive clock edge during these states):

-Refresh: Starts with registration of a REFRESH command and ends when ^tRFC is all banks idle state.
+Refresh: Starts with registration of a REFRESH command and ends when ^tRFC is tMRD has been met.
+After tMRD is met, the DDR2 SDRAM will be in the register: all banks idle state.